 - Not for power chewers who shatter bones

-- Not for dogs with pancreatitis history
+- Not for dogs with a pancreatitis history

 If raw bones make you nervous, skip them.
 Plenty of dogs maintain great teeth without them.